A year of crisis: Nancy Duarte’s successful leadership story

 Clearly Communicate Crisis Responses

 Second, during a crisis, leaders must focus on solving the problem(s) and communicate regularly and often about action plans.
 Throughout the pandemic, Nancy communicated regularly to the company.
-Understanding the urgency to provide leadership with a personal connection, she often communicated using video conferencing and recorded videos.
+Understanding the urgency to provide successful leadership and personal connection, she often communicated using video conferencing and recorded videos.

 In one of the first video memos, she shared that because anxiety creates uncertainty, she wanted to make sure to talk to us about things we were uncertain about, and to be transparent and share what she knew and didn’t know, so, we could be privy to the health of the company.
 Throughout the pandemic she met this standard and kept us informed.
 She communicated frequently, with empathy, authority, and vision.